lukavr05/final-year-project/documents/main.typ

     print(f"Time: {elapsed:.2f}s")
 ```

 This script outputs, for each model, the best parameters, the best cross-validation score, the accuracy on the validation set, and the time taken.
+The ouput can be found below:
+#pagebreak()
 ```
 Tuning KNN...
 Fitting 5 folds for each of 20 candidates, totalling 100 fits